 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Grand Canyon State that have people climbing over each other to get in.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Arizona are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Arizona are growing like weeds.

 For more Arizona state reading:

 - 10 Best Places To Live In Arizona

 - 10 Cheapest Places To Live In Arizona

 - 10 Best Places To Raise A Family In Arizona

 The 10 Fastest Growing Cities In Arizona For 2020

 Marana is a town in Pima County, Arizona, located northwest of Tucson, with a small portion in Pinal County.
 According to the 2010 census, the population of the town is 34,961.
 Marana was the fourth fastest-growing place among all cities and towns in Arizona of any size from 1990 to 2000.